slawomirkania/class-generator-bundle/README.md

 # About

 Class Generator Bundle
-- Generate classes, interfaces and PHPUnit test classes from YAML schema.
+- Generate classes, interfaces and PHPUnit test classes from the YAML schema.
 - Generator does not overwrite existing methods or properties, only render new elements.
-- Generated entity class is compatible with JMS Serializer, each property has anotation @Type based on property type.
+- Generated entity class is compatible with JMS Serializer, each property has an annotation @Type based on a property type.
+- Also each property has an annotation @SerializedName which can be adjusted like in the example below (last_post).
-- Generator allows to add Symfony constraints to property.
+- Generator allows to add Symfony constraints to a property.

 # Installation